mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/2.2.0/index.md

 ### Minio Disk insufficient space when upgrading

-If upgrading DKP version 2.1.x to 2.2.x, there is a bug that does not allow upgrading due to insufficient space on the MinIO Disk.
-To address this issue, disable `fluent-bit` in the `AppDeployments` before upgrading.
+When upgrading DKP from v2.1.x to v2.2.x, the upgrade can fail due to insufficient space on the MinIO Disk.
+To avoid this issue,  we recommend that you disable the `fluent-bit` Platform Application before upgrading.

 ## Additional resources